Landing your dream job in the Games Industry can be trying at the best of times and why wouldn’t it be? It’s the best industry in the world!

 A good recruiter goes far beyond this though.

-A recent candidate and dare I say 'friend' of mine, Marchiano Loen described his experience of working with a ‘pretty great’ recruiter in his recent pursuit of securing his next role in the Games Industry.
+A recent candidate, Marchiano Loen described his experience of working with a pretty great recruiter in his recent pursuit of securing his next role in the Games Industry.

 “I could not be more happy and excited about the opportunity Stan brought to me and now that the ink on the contract is dry and I look back on his role in getting this all done, which went above and beyond what I ever expected.